-Population density in North Dakota today is approximately 9.3 people per square mile.
+The 2021 population density in North Dakota is an average of 9.7 people per square mile (World Population Review 2021).
 Densities for hunter-gatherers around the world range from 0.01-2.0 people per square mile (Hassan 1975:38).
 Groups at the high end of that range occupy areas with very rich and reliable subsistence resource bases.
 Steward (1968:103) estimated densities for the Great Basin Shoshoni varied from 0.01-0.2 people per mile.
 In North Dakota when times were good, as they were for the Villagers late in prehistory before they were decimated by the plagues, their numbers may have totaled 10,000 or so in a territory of about 50,000 square miles.
 That translates to a density of 0.2 people per square mile.
 Population densities must have been lower for non-Village peoples.
 When subsistence resources were abundant, there may have been an overall density of 0.1 people per square mile.
 With the state's total area of roughly 70,700 square miles, the total population probably never exceeded 15,000 people.
 When times were dismally poor and population density was approximately 0.01 people per square mile, there may have been as few as 800 people in North Dakota (Gregg and Hanson 1985:53).